mccombspj/kurumastories/content/toyota/2000gt/AS-RI-Toyota-2000GT-1967.md

 <b><u>Stable High-Speed Performance</b></u>

-Next, I put the key in the ignition and started the engine.
+Next, I inserted the key and started the engine.
 I was told that the engine had been broken in, but I still felt it was too early for this engine to rev it too much, too quickly.

 The engine was cold, so I let it warm up, and since it does not have a normal cooling fan, but rather an electric fan operated by the thermostat, it quickly reached operating temperature.
 It idled at 700-800 rpm.
 The DOHC valvetrain is extremely quiet.